ozgecinko/Cifar100-Classification/README.md

 # CIFAR-100 Classification
-This is a classification project based on custom classes from CIFAR-100 dataset according to my student ID number for deep learning lecture of Sakarya University.
+This is a classification project based on custom classes of CIFAR-100 dataset according to my student ID number for deep learning lecture of Sakarya University.

 Classes determined by my student ID number: